 Marvel got the Star Trek license in 1996 and started up an imprint called Paramount Comics.
-In less than two years, the license had been pulled, but Marvel still had a little fun with it.
+In less than two years, the license had been pulled but Marvel still had a little fun with it along the way.
 I came up with the idea for various Marvel books when I wanted to put together various crossover issues (starting with Star Trek/X-Men), but discovered that the dimensions of the Marvel comics were significantly smaller than from other publishers, and could have resulted in too much trimming.
 So I started coming up with themed volumes and expanding from there.

 Star Trek: Mythology

 Star Trek Unlimited #7 (TOS/TNG crossover)